 Hemingway had a simple trick for overcoming writer’s block.
 In a memorable passage in A Moveable Feast, he writes:

-When, for whatever reason, I can’t get myself into a writing groove, I read the above.
-It brings me solace that even someone as accomplished as Papa at times also had difficulty getting thoughts to paper.
-As with anything else, I have personalized Hemingway’s – To get started, write one true sentence and made it my own ritual….
+When, for whatever reason, I can’t get to writing I read the above.
+I have personalized Hemingway’s – To get started, write one true sentence….

-I don’t edit for grammar or sentence structure.
+I edit it for content.
+I don’t edit it for grammar or sentence structure.

-I edit so it speaks the words I want spoken!
+I edit it so it speaks the words I want spoken!

 All the while, my brain is now pushing to go to the next, but I wait.
 I go on the porch.
 Take a couple of deep cleansing breaths.
 Go back to my laptop, read the sentence, make sure it is “a true sentence” and then let the words flow forth.
 And without fail, the words flow.